mathesar-foundation/mathesar/docs/docs/installation-dc/troubleshooting.md

 ```
 to restart from a clean `docker` state, and choose non-default ports during the installation process for PostgreSQL, HTTP traffic, or HTTPS traffic as appropriate, e.g., using `8080` for HTTP traffic if `80` is unavailable.
 Note that if you customized the configuration directory, you must replace `/etc/mathesar` with that custom directory in the command.

+## Connection problems

+In order for Mathesar to install properly, it needs to download some artifacts from `https://raw.githubusercontent.com`.
+We've received some reports that this domain is blocked for some internet providers in India.
+If this is the case for you, consider routing around that problem via a custom DNS server, or using a VPN.

 ## Permissions

 If you have permissions issues when the script begins running `docker` commands, please double-check that your user is in the `sudoers` file.
 Try running `sudo -v`.
 If that gives an error, your user lacks needed permissions and you should speak with the administrator of your system.